tbensky/PhysicsLabs/README.md

 The apparatus used here looks [like this.](Labs/Cratering/Apparatus/app01.jpg)  Operating it is straightforward: the ball is loaded into a spring-loaded clamp.
 When released, the ball falls into a bucket of sand below.

+* Iron ball, mass=65.29 +/- 0.01 g, dia=25.81 +/- 0.01 cm
+* Al ball, mass=22.7 +/- 0.01 g, dia=25.64 +/- 0.01 cm

 ### Data Taking

-The Data folder contains pairs of images, like 001_drop.jpg and 001_crater.jpg.
+The Data folder contains pairs of images, like `001_drop.jpg` and `001_crater.jpg`.
 Each pair shows the drop height of a small metal ball and an image of the resulting crater, with a ruler placed on top of it.
 Ball parameters:

-* Iron ball, mass=65.29 +/- 0.01 g, dia=25.81 +/- 0.01 cm
-* Al ball, mass=22.7 +/- 0.01 g, dia=25.64 +/- 0.01 cm
+* Record all uncertainties in the drop height and crater diameter.

 ### Data Analysis